Model format support¶

 tf_saved_model with a TensorFlow SavedModel inside.
 This model can be loaded with TensorFlow and evaluated in inference mode to make sure the conversion was done correctly.

-If the model is already INT8 quantized, it can be fed to the Inference Engine Generator directly.
+If the model is already INT8 or INT16 quantized, it can be fed to the Inference Engine Generator directly.
 If it still needs quantization (which is the case when starting with the PyTorch example above) it needs to be manually converted to a TensorFlow Lite FlatBuffer file.
 See below for this final step.

 Example: SavedModel to INT8 TensorFlow Lite FlatBuffer¶